majianjia/DeepPlankter/doc/underwater_wing.md

 # Underwater Wings

-The underwater wings is to convert the vertical motion (wave) of the hull to a small forward propulsion.
-So the boat can sail forward without the need of energy.
+The underwater wings are to convert the vertical motion (wave) of the hull to small forward propulsion.
+So the boat can sail forward without the need for energy.

 I was planned to build the wing core from wood pieces.
 Cut the shape, then sand it down to streamline.
 But later I decided to let the 3d printer build the core.
 There are some issues with 3d printed parts.